Kyuu-Ji/htb-write-up/brainfuck/write-up-brainfuck.md

 ![WordPress Admin page](https://kyuu-ji.github.io/htb-write-up/brainfuck/brainfuck_wordpress-2.png)

-To get code execution in WordPress we can go into _Appearance --> Editor_ and edit the PHP files normally but in this case all the files are not writable, so this will not work.
+To get code execution in WordPress we can go into _Appearance --> Editor_ and edit the PHP files normally but in this case, all the files are not writable, so this will not work.

-As the first article on the page told us something that SMTP integration is ready, we can look into those settings in _Settings --> Easy WP SMTP_.
+As the first article on the page mentioned that SMTP integration is ready, we can look into those settings in _Settings --> Easy WP SMTP_.
 In here we get the SMTP username that we got before and a masked password.
 The masked password can be read by looking at the field with the Developer Tools in the browser:

 ![WordPress Admin page](https://kyuu-ji.github.io/htb-write-up/brainfuck/brainfuck_wordpress-3.png)